MaksimenkoKirill/ontologica/docs/AXIOMS.md

 where f₋ represents potential states (Field of Possibility) and f₊ represents actualized states (Realm of Manifestation).

 **Enhanced Understanding:**
 This represents the fundamental balance mechanism governing all relationship dynamics within the singular universe.

+**Critical Insight:** The "negative" aspect (f₋) is not "nothingness" but **infinite creative potential** - the unmanifest plenum of all possibilities.
+What appears as absence is actually the source of all novel expression.

 ---